ymrz/react-interview-questions/README.md

   - Intergrating with DOM libraries.

   Proper way to update a ref ina function componenet: You use an effect to do so.

+  8. Context

+  Difference between the Context API and prop drilling:

+  - Context API the values are defined at the top level.

+  When NOT to use Context API:

+  - Only put what absolutely necessasry at the top level.

+  Context can be used for authentication, website theme.